imrafaelmerino/json-values/docs/README.md

                        );

 //alternative to RFC 6901 to create a JsPath,
-//using the API instead of from a string
+//using the API instead of parsing a string

 JsPath path =  JsPath.fromKey("a").key("b").index(0);